microsoft/dotnet/Documentation/compatibility/aspnet-Invalid results from HttpRequest.GetAttributeFromHeader.md

 ### Change Description
 In applications that target .NET Framework 4.7.2 and earlier versions, ASP.Net might return a value that includes a trailing delimiter when parsing an HTTP header value using `GetAttributeFromHeader`.
-In applications that target .NET Framework 4.8 or later versions, have all delimiters stripped from return values.
+In applications that target .NET Framework 4.8 or later versions, all delimiters are stripped from return values.

 ### Recommended Action
 Starting with applications running on .NET Framework 4.8, when targeting .NET Framework 4.8 or later by using the `targetFrameworkVersion` element, the default behavior changes to strip